London Burkers

 The London Burkers were a group of body snatchers operating in London, England, who apparently modeled their activities on the notorious Burke and Hare murders.
 They came to prominence in 1831 for murdering victims to sell to anatomists, by luring and drugging them at their dwelling in the northern end of Bethnal Green, near St Leonard's, Shoreditch in London.
 They were also known as the Bethnal Green Gang.

 Background

 Nova Scotia Gardens

-Nova Scotia Gardens was the area of a brick field, north-east of St Leonard's, Shoreditch.
-The brick clay had been exhausted and the area begun to be filled in with waste ("leystall", literally excrement).
-Cottages (probably evolving from sheds serving the gardens) came to be built here, but were undesirable as they remained below ground level, and so were prone to flooding.
+Nova Scotia Gardens was the area of a brick field, northeast of St Leonard's, Shoreditch.
+The brick clay had been exhausted and the area began to be filled in with waste ("leystall", literally excrement).
+Cottages (probably evolving from sheds serving the gardens) came to be built here but were undesirable as they remained below ground level, and so were prone to flooding.

 Anatomy

 During the early 19th century, the demand for legally obtained cadavers for the study and teaching of anatomy in British medical schools greatly exceeded the supply.
 In the 18th century, hundreds had been executed each year, often for quite trivial crimes, but by the 19th century only 55 people were being hanged each year, while as many as 500 were needed.
 As medical science began to flourish, demand rose sharply and attracted criminal elements willing to obtain specimens by any means.
 The activities of body-snatchers, or resurrectionists, gave rise to a particular public fear and revulsion.
 Relatives, or people paid by them, often guarded new graves for a period after burial.